 Personality and Temperament

-They do prefer to be free-range chickens, but, given ample room to move around, the Plymouth Rock tends to tolerate confinement fairly well.
-The Plymouth Rock is a chicken that typically develops good relationships with its family, including the children.
+They do prefer to be free-range chickens; however, given ample room to move around, Plymouth Rocks tend to tolerate confinement fairly well.
+Plymouth Rock is a chicken that typically develops good relationships with its family, including the children.

 Plymouth Rock Chicken Egg Laying